mpalldritt/gr-malldritt1/README.md

-Rub GRC file using GNU Radio, tested on Windows laptop with radiocanda and GNU3.10.10 The 3 files attached are as follows
+GRC BPSK software, tested on Windows laptop with radiocanda and GNU 3.10.10 The 3 files attached are as follows
 1. GRC file to run in GNU radio
 2. Py file to run from command line if needed